LoneDev6/Wiki-ItemsAdder/adding-content/items/writable-book.md

       texture: item/other/written_letter
 ```

-Then declare the writable book and specify which properties to copy from the written book, in this case the `custom_model_data`, so that it inherits the texture on write.
+Then declare the writable book and specify which properties to copy from the written book, in this case the `item_model`, so that it inherits the texture on write.

 ```yaml
   letter: